adrienZ/crypto-moneypot/README.md

 pnpm db:seed
 ```

+This command runs the seeding script with [jiti](https://github.com/nuxt/jiti)
-This command inserts five demo users and creates three pots for each user.
+and inserts five demo users with three pots each.

 ## Production